fal-works/hlc-compiler/README.md

 #### `--srcFile [path]`

 File path to the `*.c` file to be compiled.
-If `--srcDir` is specified, `--srcFile` path should be either absolute or relative from `--srcDir` directory.
+The path should be either absolute or relative from `--srcDir` directory.
 Defaults to `main.c`.

+#### `--hlcJsonFile [path]`

+File path to the JSON file in your HashLink/C output.
+This can be any JSON file that unifies `{ libs: Array<String> }` where `libs` is an array of required library names.

+The path should be either absolute or relative from `--srcDir` directory.
+Defaults to `hlc.json`.

 #### `--outDir [path]`